open-telemetry/opentelemetry-specification/oteps/0066-separate-context-propagation.md

 particular browser version is associated with a failure in an image processing service.

-The Correlations API is based on the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/), and implements the protocol as it is defined in that working group.
+The Correlations API is based on the [W3C Baggage specification](https://www.w3.org/TR/baggage/), and implements the protocol as it is defined in that working group.
 There are few details provided here as it is outside the scope of this OTEP to finalize this API.